The Women's Building Forum

 In 1980, a group of women working in architecture and construction come together to form the Women’s Building Forum (Kvinnors Byggforum).
 They want to reshape housing, put everyday needs in focus, and challenge a male-dominated industry by centring women’s experiences.

-Uninvited, they take part in the Boplats 80 exhibition in Kungsträdgården, Stockholm, building a full-scale apartment.
-The installation is a colourful and comfortable protest against the era’s often anonymous housing environments.
-In the apartment, the hallway and entrance are elevated as social spaces where neighbours might meet, and every design choice – from tiles to plants – carries a larger message: architecture affects everyone.
+Uninvited, they take part in the Boplats 80 exhibition in Kungsträdgården, Stockholm.
+With a full-scale model of the shared spaces in a multi-family building, they present alternatives to the era’s often anonymous housing environments.
+The installation is a colourful and comfortable protest.
+The hallway and entrance are elevated as social spaces where neighbours might meet, and every design choice – from tiles to plants – carries a larger message: architecture affects everyone.

 The installation attracts great attention, but also scepticism from the organisers: the Swedish Association of Architects.
 The action becomes the starting point of a long-term commitment to reimagine future housing and broaden who gets to shape the built environment.

-In autumn 2025, a full-scale reconstruction of the Boplats 80 apartment will be on display in the ArkDes collection exhibition.
+In autumn 2025, a full-scale reconstruction of Kvinnors Byggforum’s contribution to Boplats 80 will be on display in the ArkDes collection exhibition.
 Step into a pastel-coloured story of resistance, community, and the power to change.

 Bo80, Stockholm.
 1980.
 The Women’s Building Forum (Kvinnors Byggforum).
 ArkDes collection.